QUOJO-DAWSON/online-boutique-application/README.md

 ## Overview

-This repository contains the source code and deployment configurations for the Online Boutique application, a cloud-native microservices demo application.
-The application is composed of multiple microservices written in different programming languages that communicate with each other using gRPC.
+This repository contains the source code and deployment configurations for the Online Boutique application.
+The application is a cloud-native microservices demo that simulates an e-commerce platform.
+It showcases how multiple microservices can work together in a Kubernetes environment with proper CI/CD practices.

 ## Features